Update: DuckDuckGo's private search feature in Brave's Private Tab is now available to mobile as well as desktop users.

 Not only that, searches in Private Browsing mode are usually performed using the default search engine.
 This means a non-private search engine will continue to use tracking methods such as collecting your IP address or browser fingerprinting, which is sadly ironic given that our research has shown that "embarrassing searches" is the top reason for people to choose Private Browsing mode!

 To fix this, we've worked with Brave to offer the ability to easily enable private search within their private tabs.
-In the Brave desktop browser (coming to mobile soon), when you open a private tab you'll be presented with an option to select DuckDuckGo as your default private search engine.
+In the Brave desktop or mobile browser, when you open a private tab you'll be presented with an option to select DuckDuckGo as your default private search engine.
 The result is that your searches and personal information will not be collected or shared while using private tabs, in addition to the privacy protection features that Brave gives you by default.

 This is a significant step towards giving users more control of their personal information and one we hope other browsers will adopt soon.
 In Private Browsing mode people expect private searches.
 With this integration, that's made simple.